thestupidadmin/spaceos/README.md

 - **Extremely Lightweight**: SpaceOS can run on minimal hardware requirements (1KB RAM, 1MB storage, and a single CPU core), making it ideal for low-resource environments or educational use.
 Despite being lightweight, it remains highly functional.

 - **Custom File System**: SpaceOS introduces its own file system architecture that organizes user, system, and application files in a simple and intuitive manner.
 There's a `/root` directory for the root user, and all applications are managed within `/bin`.
+However the filesystem is limited and contains some bugs.

 - **Open-source Package Repositories**: SpaceOS integrates with open-source repositories, making it easy to install Python-based packages from community-maintained sources.
 Applications are simply Python scripts that can be installed, removed, and managed directly from the system.